Deformation Theory for Finite Cluster Complexes: Universal Coefficients and Deformations

-\begin{rem} It is possible to see which cluster variables $v$ and $w$ are exchangeable by only inspecting the cluster complex $\K$.
-Indeed, $v$ and $w$ are exchangeable if and only if $\{v,w\}\notin \K$ and there exists a face $f\in \K$ with $f\cup \{v\}$ and $f\cup \{w\}$ being maximal faces of $\K$. \end{rem}

-Let $\SG\subset \ZZ^{\V\cup \W}$ be the semigroup generated by the degrees of the non-trivial pieces of the image of the characteristic map Here we are taking degrees with respect to the $\TT$-action, and denote degree by $\deg_\TT$. \begin{defn}[Property T0*] We say that $\A$ satisfies property T0* if for every cluster variable $v$ and every monomial $z^\alpha$ such that
+Let $\SG\subset \ZZ^{\V\cup \W}$ be the semigroup generated by the degrees of the non-trivial pieces of the image of the characteristic map Here we are taking degrees with respect to the $\TT$-action, and denote degree by $\deg_\TT$.
+In an earlier version of this paper, we conjectured the following: \begin{conj}[{\cite[cf. Conjecture 6.2.9]{oldversion}}] Let $\A$ be a cluster algebra of finite cluster type.
+Consider any cluster variable $v$ and monomial $z^\alpha$ such that $\partial(v,z^\alpha)$ is $J$-non-trivial.
+Then